danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

             # Add the annotations to the layout
             fig.update_layout(annotations=annotations)

+            if is_top:
-            # Create a separate legend box on the right for the top 10 tickers
+                # Create a separate legend box on the right for the top top_val security class type
-            legend_text = '<br>'.join([f"{row['Ticker']}, {row[return_type]}, {row[size_type]}" for _, row in top_10_tickers.iterrows()])
+                legend_text = '<br>'.join([f"{row[security_class]}, {row[size_type]}" for _, row in top_security_classes.iterrows()])

                 # Add a text box to display the top 10 tickers legend
                 fig.add_annotation(
                     dict(
                         x=1.05,  # Position the legend outside of the plot y=0.5,  # Vertically center the legend
                         xref='paper',
                         yref='paper',
                         showarrow=False,
-                    text=f'<b>Top 10 Tickers by<br>{return_type}<br>and {size_type}</b><br>{legend_text}',
+                        text=f'<b>Top {top_val} for {security_class} by<br>{size_type}</b><br>{legend_text}',
                         font=dict(size=12, color="black"),
                         align='left',
                         bordercolor='black',
                         borderwidth=1,
                         borderpad=5,
                         bgcolor="lightgrey"
                     )
                 )

             # Show the figure
             fig.show()

 This function called *plot_period_returns_by_ticker_box_plot* creates box plots using the seaborn and matplotlib package.
-The % Returns are plotted by Ticker for period type.
-This function takes the return dataframe and period type as input parameters.
+The % Returns are plotted by security class.
+This function takes the return dataframe, period type and security class type as input parameters.

-    def plot_period_returns_by_ticker_box_plot(df_ret, period):
+        def plot_period_returns_by_security_class_box_plot(df_tmp, period, security_class):

             """
-        Plots a box plot of returns for a given ticker and period.
+            Plots a box plot of returns for a given security class type and period.

-        Parameters:
+            Args:
-        - df_ret: DataFrame containing return data.
+                - df_tmp: DataFrame containing return data.
-        - period: Time period for returns (e.g., 'Daily', 'Year', etc.).
+                - period: A string representing the period type column ('Year', 'Quarter', 'Month', or 'Daily').
+                - security_class: A string representing the security class type column ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker').
             """

             # Define properties for outliers in the box plot
             # 'marker' defines the shape of the outliers
             # 'color' sets the color of the outliers
             # 'alpha' adjusts the transparency of the outliers
             # 'markersize' sets the size of the outlier markers
             flierprops = dict(marker='o', color='red', alpha=0.5, markersize=8)

             # Create a figure with a specified size for the plot
             plt.figure(figsize=(12, 8))

             # If the period is 'Daily', treat it as an empty string for labeling purposes
             # Otherwise, append a space after the period string for readability in the title
             period_label = '' if period == 'Daily' else f'{period} '

-        # Create the boxplot, with 'Ticker' on the x-axis and returns on the y-axis
+            # Create the boxplot, with security class type on the x-axis and returns on the y-axis
-        sns.boxplot(x='Ticker', y=f'{period_label}% Return', data=df_ret, hue='Ticker', palette="Set2", flierprops=flierprops, legend=False)
+            sns.boxplot(x=security_class, y=f'{period_label}% Return', data=df_tmp, hue=security_class, palette="Set2", flierprops=flierprops, legend=False)
-        plt.title(f'{period_label}% Returns by Ticker')
+            plt.title(f'{period_label}% Returns by {security_class}')
             plt.ylabel(f'{period_label}% Returns')
-        plt.xlabel('Ticker')
+            plt.xlabel(security_class)

             # Add gridlines to the y-axis for clarity, using a dashed line style and slight transparency
             plt.grid(axis='y', linestyle='--', alpha=0.7)

             # Rotate the x-axis labels by 45 degrees for better readability, especially if there are many years
             plt.xticks(rotation=45)

             # Display the plot
             plt.show()

 If we want to see how the returns are correlated, we can use the Pearson correlation coefficient.
 For more information on this, refer to this link: [The Correlation Coefficient: What It Is and What It Tells Investors](https://www.investopedia.com/terms/c/correlationcoefficient.asp).
-We start by creating a **Pivot Table** to group the return values under Ticker columns.
+We start by creating a **Pivot Table** to group the return values under security class type value columns.
 We can use the pandas dataframe built-in function *corr()* on the pivot table to retrieve the correlation matrix.
 To plot the correlation matrix, we can create a **Heatmap** using the seaborn package.
-This function takes the return dataframe and return type as input parameters.
+This function takes the return dataframe, return type and security class type as input parameters and returns the correlation matrix.

-        def plot_ticker_correlations(df_tmp, return_type):
+        def plot_security_class_correlations(df_tmp, return_type, security_class):

             """
             Compute and visualize the correlation between the returns of different tickers.

-            Parameters:
+            Args:
-            - df_tmp: DataFrame containing return data for multiple tickers.
+                - df_tmp: DataFrame containing return data for multiple security class types.
-            - return_type: Column name containing the returns to be correlated.
+                - return_type: A string representing the column name containing the returns to be correlated.
+                - security_class: A string representing the name of the the columns containing security class type ('Sector', 'Industry Group',
+                'Industry', 'Sub_Industry', 'Ticker').

             Returns:
-            - Correlation matrix and heatmap.
+                - Correlation matrix.
             """

-            # Pivot the DataFrame to have tickers as columns and dates as index
+            # Pivot the DataFrame to have security class types as columns and dates as index
-            df_pivot = df_tmp.pivot_table(index='Date', columns='Ticker', values=return_type)
+            df_pivot = df_tmp.pivot_table(index='Date', columns=security_class, values=return_type)

             # Calculate the correlation matrix
             corr_matrix = df_pivot.corr()